stevenmays/vacaro/README.md

 # vacaro

-reference implementation using koa, typescript with an interesting api integration
+reference implementation using koa, typescript. exposes an endpoint, which retrieves open PRs from github, and gets the number of commits per pull request.

 ## Development